esesmuedgars/IdeaKit/README.md

 ### Hash functions in Swift

 Cryptography gained wider acknowledgment with the increasing popularity of cryptocurrencies.
 Hashing is a basic concept of cryptography used to equate.
-The technique allows you to immediately know if both comparables are different without exposing details of comparable.
+The technique allows you to immediately know if both comparables are different without exposing any details.
 In iOS 13, Apple released [CryptoKit](https://developer.apple.com/documentation/cryptokit) whereas previously you might have used [CryptoSwift](https://cryptoswift.io) developed by [Marcin Krzyżanowski](https://twitter.com/krzyzanowskim).
 [Leonardo Maia Pugliese](https://twitter.com/Leo_Pugliese) wrote an [article](https://holyswift.app/hash-function-in-swift) explaining what are hash values and how to create them using `CryptoKit`.

 ### Automated deployment with fastlane on iOS